Bayesian Insights into Exchange and Restriction in Gray Matter Diffusion MRI: Introduction

 \section{Introduction}

 Diffusion-weighted magnetic resonance imaging (dMRI) is a promising technique for characterizing brain microstructure \textit{in vivo} using a paradigm called microstructure imaging \citep{alexander_imaging_2017,jelescu_challenges_2020,novikov_quantifying_2018}.
-By fitting biophysical models to acquired dMRI signals, quantitative measures that reflect histologically meaningful features of tissue microstructure can be estimated.
+By fitting biophysical models to dMRI signals, quantitative measures that reflect histologically meaningful features of tissue microstructure can be estimated.

-Regarding brain tissue, white matter (WM) microstructure has been extensively studied, and commonly-used biophysical models include two or three non-exchanging compartments with Gaussian diffusion: axons modeled as a collection of sticks, following an orientation dispersion function (ODF); an anisotropic extra-neurite space modeled by an ellipsoid whose main direction is aligned with the stick bundle; and, when needed, a free water component to model cerebrospinal fluid (CSF) contamination.
-Numerous implementations have been proposed, varying the shape of the ODF, different assumptions for diffusion in the extra-neurite space or introducing simplifying assumptions between the compartmental diffusivities \citep{fieremans_white_2011,zhang_noddi:_2012,novikov_rotationally-invariant_2018,novikov_quantifying_2018,reisert_disentangling_2017,jespersen_neurite_2010}.
+Brain white matter (WM) microstructure has been extensively studied, and commonly-used biophysical models typically include two or three non-exchanging compartments under a Gaussian diffusion assumption \citep{panagiotaki_compartment_2012}: axons modeled as a collection of zero-radius cylinders (namely "sticks"), following an orientation dispersion function (ODF); an anisotropic extra-neurite space modeled by an ellipsoid aligned with the main stick bundle direction; and, when needed, cerebrospinal fluid (CSF) contamination, included as a free water component.
+Numerous implementations have been proposed, varying the shape of the ODF, assumptions about the extra-neurite space diffusion, or introducing simplifying assumptions between the compartmental diffusivities \citep{fieremans_white_2011,zhang_noddi:_2012,novikov_rotationally-invariant_2018,novikov_quantifying_2018,reisert_disentangling_2017,jespersen_neurite_2010}.

+For a collection of impermeable sticks, the directionally-averaged signal $S$ is expected to follow a power-law decay for high b-values $b$, with $S \propto b^{-1/2}$ \citep{veraart_scaling_2019,lee_vivo_2020}.
+While WM approximately follows this behavior, deviations from this power law have been observed, reflecting sensitivity to finite axonal diameters \citep{veraart_noninvasive_2020} and structural disorder \citep{fieremans_vivo_2016}.
+These deviations are substantially higher in gray matter (GM) \citep{mckinnon_dependence_2017,veraart_noninvasive_2020}, indicating that GM microstructure cannot be captured by the same models.